alexbarton/ansible-collection-boilerplate/README.md

   `/usr/local/src/ansible-collection-boilerplate.git`)
 * a URL to a remote Git repository (e. g.
   `git+https://my.git.server/ansible-collection-boilerplate.git`)
-* the name of an Collection stored on the Ansible Galaxy (e. g.
+* the name of a collection stored on the Ansible Galaxy (e. g.
   `alexbarton.boilerplate`)

 Example: